DataBzh/datasnack/README.md

 # dataviz

-Here, you will find some codes used to create visualisations in the [Dataviz category](http://data-bzh.fr/category/dataviz/) on Data Bzh.
+Here, you will find some codes used to create visualisations in the [Datasnack category](http://data-bzh.fr/category/dataviz/datasnack) on Data Bzh.

 ***